Back arrow

 Buying mifepristone and misoprostol together online?

-Mifepristone is an important component in medication abortion because it essentially ends the pregnancy and increases the success of the treatment.
-Blocking progesterone stops the pregnancy's growth and makes the task of misoprostol, the emptying of the contents of the uterus, easier.
-Misoprostol, is taken 1-2 days following the mifepristone and generally encourages heavy cramping and vaginal bleeding in a few hours.
+Mifepristone is an important part of medication abortion because it is the medication that stops the pregnancy from growing and increases the success of the treatment.
+It works by blocking a hormone called progesterone.
+Misoprostol, is taken 6-48 hours following the mifepristone pill and causes cramping to empty the uterus in a few hours.

-If you’re looking for how to get misoprostol and mifepristone online to complete your medication abortion safely and completely, we reccomend using a trustworthy online telehealth service.
+If you’re looking for how to get misoprostol and mifepristone online to complete your medication abortion safely and completely, we recommend using a trustworthy online telehealth service like Hey Jane.

 Hey Jane makes getting mifepristone and misoprostol together affordable and simple by offering medication abortion services online via secure chat with one of our medical providers.
 Begin by confirming that you’re eligible for a medication abortion.
 Next, you’ll connect with a provider and we’ll get a good picture of your needs, prescribe your medications, and answer any questions you might have.